cnesbit1/startup/conflictTest.md

-This will be a conflict.
-Don't doubt me.
+This won't be a conflict.
+Don't doubt me!